 What format to choose JSON Lottie, GIF, or MP4?

-Case 1: If you are using animated icons on your website that plays on “hover,” “click,” or “morph,” it is better to proceed with Lottie JSON format.
+Case 1: If you want to use animated icons on your website that play on "intro," "hover," or "morph" events, it's best to use the Lottie JSON format.

-Case 2: If you are using animated icons on your website that plays on a loop that are located on a solid background, it is better to proceed with MP4 format.
+Case 2: If you want to use animated icons on your website that play on a loop and are located on a solid background, the MP4 or WEBP format is a better choice.

 Lottie JSON